-Computational Methods are of increasing importance and prominence in the field of Communication Science.
+Computational Communication Research (CCR) is a peer reviewed and open-access journal focusing on development and application of computational methods in communication science.
 CCR aims to provide a central home for communication scientists with an interest in and focus on computational methods — a place to read and publish the cutting edge work in this growing subfield.
-In keeping with this aim, the journal will emphasize the following:

 CCR will facilitate and generally require tools and data to be shared on accepted platforms and stimulate the publication of tools and data sets as stand-alone contributions.
 CCR encourages preregistration of studies.

 The Journal publishes 4 issues each year.